 Oral Driving Test - Practice Questions

 This course gives you all the information you need about the Highway Code to pass your oral driving test.
-It has over 300 questions & answers spread across 6 quizzes to simulate the real test.Join Community
+You will have 30 days full access to over 400 questions & answers spread across 6 quizzes to simulate the real test.Join Community

 What Happens During the Oral Test

 The oral test in Mauritius is also known as the audio visual test as you are shown the questions on a computer screen at the exam centre and the questions are also read out through a loudspeaker in the room.
 A fee of Rs500 currently applies if you're taking the test to drive motorcars only and once that's paid, you're given an appointment to assess your understanding of the Highway Code at the Traffic Branch in Les Casernes, Port-Louis.
 For motorcycle/autocycle licences, you are exempted from paying the fee.

 During the exam, you're given 40 multiple choice questions but the first 5 are sample questions and do not carry any points.
 They are only included to ease you in the test, that is, to make you feel more comfortable and less nervous about the procedure.
 If you get 29 questions right out of the remaining 35, you will pass.
 For those who fail, you'll have to book another appointment to resit the test.